 We've continued adding enhancements since then geared towards making your experience using OmniServer as natural and easy as possible, including a tree view, and import/export support for devices and topics at a server level and, within a protocol, items, registers, topic variables and even command/response messages.

-Now, though, I'll spend the rest of this blog post highlighting some of the key features in our visual protocol builder in a little more detail.
-Then I'll give you the chance to request more information and/or request consideration for access to the beta program for our new builder before the general release later this year (public release date to be announced).
+Now, though, I'll spend the rest of this blog post highlighting some of the key features in our visual protocol editor in a little more detail.
+Then I'll give you the download the latest version with this revolutionary protocol editor fully integrated with OmniServer.

-What Can I Do with the OmniServer Visual Protocol Builder?
+What Can I Do with the OmniServer Visual Protocol Editor?

 Easier Creation and Editing of Protocol Components within Lists